skulltech/sumit-ghosh.com/_posts/2015-12-19-embed-metasploit-payload-in-apk-manually.md

 For this, firstly we have to find out which activity (to put it simply, activities are sections of code, it's similar to frames in windows programming) is run when the app is launched.
 We can get this info from the AndroidManifest.xml file.

 So open up the AndroidManifest.xml file located inside the "/root/original" folder using any text editor.
 If you know HTML, then this file will look familiar to you.
-Both of them are essentially Markup Languages, and both use the familiar tags and attributes structure (e.g. <tag attribute="value"> Content </tag>).
-Anyway, look for an <activity> tag which contains both the lines -
+Both of them are essentially Markup Languages, and both use the familiar tags and attributes structure, e.g. `<tag attribute="value"> Content </tag>`.
+Anyway, look for an `<activity>` tag which contains both the lines

 ```
 <action android:name="android.intent.action.MAIN"/>